ANazaret/XGES/README.md

 We recommend checking any updated code at the [official repository](https://github.com/ANazaret/XGES).

+## Reproducing the experiments

+The experiments can be reproduced by running the `evaluation/benchmarks.py` script.
+The figures are generated in the notebook `evaluation/paper.ipynb`.

 ## Building the code

 Use the CMakeLists.txt file to build the code.